blindpandas/bookworm/readme.md

 ## License

-**Bookworm** is copyright (c) 2019-2025 Blind Pandas Team.
-It is licensed under the [GNU General Public License](https://github.com/blindpandas/bookworm/blob/master/LICENSE).
+**Bookworm** is copyright (c) 2026 Blind Pandas and Bookworm contributors.
+It is licensed under the [GNU General Public License version 2 or later](https://github.com/blindpandas/bookworm/blob/master/LICENSE).